skhanal5/supabase-java/README.md

 # supabase-java

 ## About
 This project establishes a Java based client to interact with a Supabase database.
-Currently, Supabase does not offer a native java client, so I tried to make one instead.
-My goal is to make a client that is based in Spring as well as one that is non-Spring based for learning purposes.
+Currently, Supabase does not offer a Java based library for its database, so I tried to make one instead.

-## Project Specs
-- Java 21
+### Supabase Java Native (*To be developed*)
+A Supabase client library written in vanilla Java.
+It contains minimal dependencies to external libraries and makes use of Apache HTTPClient to interact with the Supabase database API.

-## Supabase Java Spring
+### Supabase Java Spring (*In development*)
 A Supabase client that is native to the Spring 3 framework.
 It uses WebClient under the hood to interact with the Supabase database API.

+## Quick Start

 ### Initialization